bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 ---

-## 3. Running via Docker (After Setup to create the session file)
+## 3. Running via Docker (After Setup is Complete, either locally or via the script)

-Once the session file exists, you can pass this to docker Docker and it should authenticate successfully.
+Once the `instagrapi_session.json` and `.env` files are set up, you can pass them Docker and it should authenticate successfully.

-### 🔨 Build the Docker image:
+### 🔨 Build the Docker image manually:
 ```bash
 docker build -t instagrapi-server .
 ```